-Example: The fair market value of a mailing that your graphic designer friend, who volunteers to do your campaign mailing, it costs him \$1.25 per mailing, but your friend only charges you \$.50 per mailing.
+Example: The fair market value of a mailing that your graphic designer friend charges clients is \$1.25 per mailing, but your friend only charges your campaign \$.50 per mailing.
 The \$.75 per mailing difference is an in-kind contribution that needs to be reported by the campaign.

 Certain small in-kind contributions, such as food brought to a potluck dinner or small items donated to a garage sale, need not be reported, although the campaign may wish to keep a record of them.
+The use of a person's real property for a fundraising reception or other political event also would not qualify as a reportable contribution.

 Sometimes goods donated to a campaign are intended to be sold; an art auction fundraiser is a common example.
 In this example, the fair market value of the donated piece of art is recorded and reported as an in-kind contribution by the donor.
-The purchaser of the art at the auction also makes a contribution to the campaign in the amount paid for the item.
-This information must be recorded and reported as well.
-Keep in mind, any non-incorporated business or entity that makes an in-kind contribution to a candidate, including auction items, raffle prizes, or gift certificates will have reporting and disclosure requirements to the COPP.
+The purchaser of the art at the auction makes a contribution to the campaign in the amount paid for the item.
+This information must be reported by the campaign as an in-kind contribution received.
+Any non-incorporated business or entity that makes an in-kind contribution to a candidate, including auction items, raffle prizes, or gift certificates may have reporting and disclosure requirements to the COPP.